 CYP3A4 Inducers (Strong): May decrease the serum concentration of PONATinib.
 Avoid combination

 CYP3A4 Inhibitors (Strong): May increase the serum concentration of PONATinib.
-Management: Per ponatinib U.S. prescribing information, the adult starting dose of ponatinib should be reduced to 30 mg daily during treatment with any strong CYP3A4 inhibitor.
+Management: Reduce the adult starting dose of ponatinib to 30 mg daily during treatment with any strong CYP3A4 inhibitor.
 Consider therapy modification

 Dipyrone: May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Specifically, the risk for agranulocytosis and pancytopenia may be increased Avoid combination

 Grapefruit Juice: May increase the serum concentration of PONATinib.
-Management: Reduce ponatinib starting dose to 30 mg daily when patients consume grapefruit consistently or in large amounts.
-Since grapefruit effects on CYP3A mediated metabolism are variable and poorly predictable, consider advising patients to avoid.
+Management: Reduce ponatinib starting dose to 30 mg daily if patients consume grapefruit consistently or in large amounts.
+Grapefruit effects on ponatinib metabolism are variable and poorly predictable, consider advising patients to avoid grapefruit during treatment.
 Consider therapy modification

 St John's Wort: May decrease the serum concentration of PONATinib.
 Avoid combination

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.